Department of Labor Logo United States Department of Labor

 Contacts Technical information: Media contact:

-Area prices were up 0.3 percent over the past two months, up 3.0 percent over the year
+Area prices down 0.1 percent over the two months, up 1.7 percent over the year

-The Consumer Price Index for All Urban Consumers (CPI-U) for Baltimore-Columbia-Towson was up 0.3 percent for the two months ending in June 2025, the U.S. Bureau of Labor Statistics reported today.
-Regional Commissioner Alexandra Hall Bovee noted that all items less food and energy index advanced 0.5 percent, as the indexes for other goods and services and shelter rose.
-The energy index and food index both decreased for the same period.
+The Consumer Price Index for All Urban Consumers (CPI-U) for Baltimore-Columbia-Towson was down 0.1 percent from December to February, the U.S. Bureau of Labor Statistics (BLS) reported today.
+Regional Commissioner Alexandra Hall Bovee noted that energy prices decreased, as did the food index while prices increased for the all items less food and energy index.
 (Data in this report are not seasonally adjusted.
 Accordingly, month-to-month changes may reflect the impact of seasonal influences.)

-The Baltimore area all items CPI-U advanced 3.0 percent for the 12 months ending in June.
-The index for all items less food and energy rose 3.5 percent, and the food index increased 3.4 percent.
-The energy index was down 3.2 percent over the same period.
+The Baltimore area all items CPI-U advanced 1.7 percent for the 12 months ending in February.
+The index for all items less food and energy rose 2.9 percent, and the food index increased 1.2 percent.
+In contrast, the energy index fell 12.8 percent over the same period.

 Food